Manohanaraj

 The overthrow of Manohanaraj has attracted considerable attention in later historiography, largely due to the contested identity of Anuruddha.
 Burmese tradition has tended to identify Anuruddha with Anawrahta, the 11th-century monarch of Pagan.
-On this basis, the Burmese narrative equates Manohanaraj with Manuha, the last king of the mythical Mon kingdom of Thaton, thereby linking the story to Pagan’s conquest of Thaton.
-However, this presumption is undermined by the chronological framework of the Jinakalamali itself, which explicitly situates these events in the milieu of the 7th century and refers to contemporary figures such as Queen Camadevi of Haripuñjaya.
+On this basis, the Burmese narrative equates Manohanaraj with Manuha, the last king of the mythical Mon kingdom of Thaton, thereby linking the story to Pagan's conquest of Thaton.
+However, this presumption is undermined by the chronological framework of the Jinakalamali itself, which explicitly situates these events in the milieu of the 7th century as it refers to contemporary figures such as Queen Camadevi of Haripuñjaya in the event.

-Despite his defeat, the fall of Manohanaraj marks a pivotal turning point in the history of Si Thep.
-With the demise of his lineage, the city entered a new political phase beginning in 756 under the dynasty founded by Pra Poat honne Sourittep pennaratui sonanne bopitra.
-This transformation entailed not merely a change of rulers but also a profound cultural and religious shift, as Buddhism became more dominant than the earlier Vaishnavism.